upad0412/capstone_project/README.md

 ## Second Model

-Next I try to predict model for the return statement code which signifies the major return caused.
+Next I tried to predict model for the return statement code which signifies the major return caused.

 ---